ischeinkman/osgscal/glideTester/doc/README.md

 | `arguments` | The command-line arguments to pass ot the executable. |`--flag flagval  --cluster $(Cluster) arg2` | Yes | None |
 | `gfactoryAdditionalConstraint` | Additional constraints on the factory to add to the ClassAd. | ` FactoryName=?='TestName' ` | Yes | None |

-In addition, the following `condor_submit` parameters are supported and will be passed unaltered:
+In addition, the following `condor_submit` parameters are supported and will be added unaltered to generated condor jobs:

 * `should_transfer_files`
 * `transfer_input_files`